1. BidX Knowledge Base

 In certain cases it can make sense to adjust campaigns or even products (=product ads) temporarily or seasonally.
 Examples are special (one-time) sales events like Prime Day or simple seasonal factors like summer or winter.
 The scheduling feature in BidX can help you automate these adjustments.

-Case Study: Decrease your ACoS by 16% with Dayparting!
+Case Study: Decrease your ACOS by 16% with Dayparting!

 1. How to create a new schedule in BidX?